Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

 - [Setting up a Project](#setting-up-a-project)
 - [Adjustments](#adjustments-in-the-annotation-scheme) (documentation only)

-# Introduction

-This document describes the rules for annotating social interactions of the participants while playing the first level of Ruby's Mission.
-Before we can start annotating, we go through the following steps:

-1. **Briefing:** We provide a brief overview of the study's purpose and explain the role of annotations within this context.
-2. **Ruby's Mission:** We play Ruby's Mission ourselves to familiarize ourselves with the game and the tasks participants were required to complete.
-3. **Reading the document:** It's crucial to thoroughly read the document from start to finish before proceeding with any annotations.
-Failing to do so might lead to discovering exceptions in annotation rules later, potentially invalidating previous work.
-4. **Annotation Tool:** We distribute the annotation tool and offer a brief explanation on how to use it.
-A more detailed guide to the tool can be found [here](./README.md).
-5. **Interrater Reliability:** Finally, we assess interrater reliability by annotating various sections of multiple gameplay sessions.
-The head researcher and all annotators participate in this process.
-If reliability is deemed insufficient, we discuss inconsistencies and make necessary adjustments to the annotation scheme.
-This iterative process continues until satisfactory interrater reliability is achieved.

 ## How to Use This Document?

-As outlined in the [Introduction](#introduction), it's essential to thoroughly read the document before beginning annotations.
+As outlined in the [Introduction](#annotation-scheme-for-social-interactions-in-ruby's-mission), it's essential to thoroughly read the document before beginning annotations.
 Once familiarized with the content, the document serves as a guide for annotations.

 The [Annotation Rules](#annotation-rules) section offers detailed guidelines for annotating social interactions using the stimulus-response model.
 Eight rules are provided, distributed among the [stimulus](#stimulus), [response](#response), and [ambiguous](#ambiguous) categories.
 Each rule is explained, often with accompanying examples for clarity.
 Some rules interact with each other; for instance, Rule 1 defines a stimulus, while Rule 3 classifies stimuli that also serve as responses.
 Therefore, understanding all rules is crucial.